ℹ️ Select 'Choose Exercise', or randomize 'Next Random Exercise' in selected language.

 3-- Args:

-6-- ttl_seconds: The expiration time in seconds.
+6-- window_seconds: The duration of the window in seconds.

 7-- Returns: